Sarah Campion (writer)

-Sarah Campion (1 June 1906 – 22 July 2002) was the pseudonym of Mary Rose Alpers, née Coulton.
-She was a novelist, reviewer, journalist, teacher, radio broadcaster and social activist.
+Mary Rose Alpers (née Coulton; 1 June 1906 – 22 July 2002) was a novelist, reviewer, journalist, teacher, radio broadcaster and social activist who wrote under the pseudonym Sarah Campion.

 Life

 Campion was born in England in 1906, the daughter of a prominent Cambridge academic George Gordon Coulton and Rose Dorothy Ilbert.
 She attended boarding schools and a Teacher Training College at Clapham from which she passed with honours in 1929.
 In her twenties she travelled extensively in Europe.
 From 1933 until 1937 she taught English in Berlin.
 After being ousted from Germany when she refused to identify her Jewish students, she travelled and lived in South Africa, Canada, Scotland, USA, New Zealand and Australia.

 Her experiences in Berlin and later in South Africa were instrumental to a life-long dedication to political activism which included protesting the fascist during the Spanish Civil War, the 1950s Aldermaston marches, Springbok and anti-Vietnam war protests.
 She was particularly active in anti-racism movements and was a co-founder of two racial equality associations in New Zealand.

-She lived in Australia from 1938 to1939.
+She lived in Australia from 1938 to 1939.
 During this time she spent 8 months working as a cook in the Atherton Tablelands of northern Queensland.
 She returned to London due to the war and worked on the Blitz platform shelters of the London underground.
 In 1943 she travelled to Canada to care for her parents.
 Campion worked in a library and a steam laundry while in Toronto.
 She returned to London the following year.

 In 1945 she met her future husband Antony Alpers, a New Zealander who wrote the biography of Katherine Mansfield.
 They settled in Auckland in 1952, but divorced in 1962.
 Campion continued to write and travel until 1994, when she suffered a stroke.
-She made Aotearoa in New Zealand her primary home until her death in 2002.
+She made New Zealand her primary home until her death in 2002.
+Her oral history is held by Auckland City Libraries.